 CIVIT is organizing its next Technology Day on the theme ‘VR Walkthrough’.
 CIVIT has got new and more functional premises, modern new equipment and gathered relevant research expertise.
 We invite passionate researchers, talented students, industry stakeholders, and everyone interested in the CIVIT activities to take part in the CIVIT re-opening.

 Come and enjoy a keynote and presentations from world renowned experts in immersive imaging and display and walk through the inspiring demos.
+You can find the presentations also on YouTube.
 We will demonstrate an omnidirectional treadmill for ultimate VR experience, advanced AR visualization platforms, Lidar to point cloud conversion, mobile robot platform for scene capture and SLAM, and much more.
 We will discuss the important steps of creating immersive VR experience with experts from the Academia and industry.

 - 09:30 – 10:00 – Morning coffee and registration